 Europe still struggles with political, demographic and economic challenges.
 Biodiversity research and protection is recognized as an important item but is not among the priorities.
-Strong lobby groups influence the attention on the biodiversity study and protection.
+Strong lobby groups divert the attention away from biodiversity study and nature protection.

 Capacities to study and monitor mammals need to be built.
 Up-to-date information, equipment, and skills are of crucial importance to learn more about the mammals.
-A better knowledge on distribution, density, and population trends will enable us to protect species and their populations better.
+A better knowledge about distribution, density, and population trends will enable us to protect species and their habitats better.

 Sustainably preserved mammal populations and species diversity in Europe.

 - Improved awareness about mammal conservation among the wide public;

 - Established strong community of mammal researchers and conservationists in Europe;

 - Enhanced advocacy and conservation work.